Near-Earth object: History of human awareness of NEOs

 The first near-Earth objects to be observed by humans were comets.
 Their extraterrestrial nature was recognised and confirmed only after Tycho Brahe tried to measure the distance of a comet through its parallax in 1577 and the lower limit he obtained was well above the Earth diameter; the periodicity of some comets was first recognised in 1705, when Edmond Halley published his orbit calculations for the returning object now known as Halley's Comet.
 The 1758–1759 return of Halley's Comet was the first comet appearance predicted.

-It has been said that Lexell's comet of 1770 was the first discovered Near-Earth object.
+The extraterrestrial origin of meteors (shooting stars) was only recognised on the basis of the analysis of the 1833 Leonid meteor shower by astronomer Denison Olmsted.
+The 33-year period of the Leonids led astronomers to suspect that they originate from a comet that would today be classified as an NEO, which was confirmed in 1867, when astronomers found that the newly discovered comet 55P/Tempel–Tuttle has the same orbit as the Leonids.

 The first near-Earth asteroid to be discovered was 433 Eros in 1898.
 The asteroid was subject to several extensive observation campaigns, primarily because measurements of its orbit enabled a precise determination of the then imperfectly known distance of the Earth from the Sun.

-In 1937, asteroid 69230 Hermes was discovered when it passed the Earth at twice the distance of the Moon.
-Hermes was considered a threat because it was lost after its discovery; thus its orbit and potential for collision with Earth were not known precisely.
-Hermes was only re-discovered in 2003, and it is now known to be no threat for at least the next century.